kakush30/Project-7-AB-Test/README.md

 For that we need a course or a Project during the Free Trial, so the users able to get an idea what prerequisite knowledge they should know & and what the course is all about.
 The system also need an auto grader so Coaches spend more time to help those users who passed this project and continued in the Course or are in Paid Servie.

-The motive of this Hypothesis is that Udacity able to know the creamy layer of users and Coaches able to devote more time on those users who are actually interested in the Course.
+The motive of this Hypothesis is that Udacity able to know the creamy layer of users and Coaches able to devote more time on those users who are actually interested to pass the Course.
 The unit of diversion would be user-id as they are already registered in Free Trial.

 Invariant Metrics:

-Number of users enroll for Free Trial: As the purposes and target of this experiment on those who already enrolled in free Trial, and about to pay there first payment.
+Number of users enroll for Free Trial: As the purposes and target of this experiment on those who already enrolled in free Trial.

 Evaluation Metrics:

 Net Conversion : The net conversion maybe drop or remain low because of Precourse Project, as this passes by those who clear it, and only allow creamy layer to go further.

 Course Completion Ratio: The Course Completion Ratio are those users who completed the Course divided by total users who paid there first payment.
-The purpose for this to predict the Precourse Project affected the Completion Ratio is positive or negative .
-This Metric maybe remain high, as only those student able to get in paid service who are really interested about the course.
+The purpose for this to predict the Precourse Project affected the Completion Ratio is positive or in negative way.
+This Metric maybe remain high, as only those student able to get in paid service who are really interested in passing the course.